-2 014 2013 2012
+2015 2014 2013

-Test & Measurement \$ 371 \$ 362 \$ 335
+Test & Measurement \$ 208.1 \$ 214.1 \$ 216.3

-Environmental 183 167 155
+Environmental 188.6 182.7 166.8

-Life Sciences & Diagnostics 507 476 418
+Life Sciences & Diagnostics 554.6 506.5 476.4

-Dental 82 75 76
+Dental 133.8 82.4 75.3

-Industrial Technologies 171 170 154
+Industrial Technologies 154.0 171.3 169.6

-Total \$ 1,314 \$ 1,250 \$ 1,138
+Total \$ 1,239.1 \$ 1,157.0 \$ 1,104.4

 We conduct research and development activities for the purpose of developing new products, enhancing the functionality, effectiveness, ease of use and reliability of our existing products and expanding the applications for which uses of our products are appropriate.
 Our research and development efforts include internal initiatives and those that use licensed or acquired technology.
-The Company generally conducts research and development activities on a business-by-business basis, primarily in North America, Europe and Asia.
+The Company generally conducts research and development activities on a business-by-business basis, primarily in North America, Europe and Asia, although it does conduct certain research and development activities on a centralized basis.
 We anticipate that we will continue to make significant expenditures for research and development as we seek to provide a continuing flow of innovative products to maintain and improve our competitive position.
 For a discussion of the risks related to the need to develop and commercialize new products and product enhancements, please refer to "Item 1A.
 Risk Factors."
-Customer-sponsored research and development was not significant in 2014, 2013 or 2012.
+Customer-sponsored research and development was not significant in 2015, 2014 or 2013.